 The plaintiff filed a personal injury lawsuit against the defendant, claiming that its negligence resulted in her injuries.
 In a pre-trial motion, the court dismissed the plaintiff’s claim, finding that the defendant did not owe the plaintiff a duty of care to prevent injuries.
 The plaintiff appealed.

 On Appeal, the Case is Reversed

 On appeal, the plaintiff renewed her argument that the defendant owed her a duty of care.
 The court agreed with the plaintiff that there was a duty owed to her.
 The court considered several factors, including whether the type of injury the plaintiff sustained was foreseeable by the defendant, the connection between the defendant’s conduct and the plaintiff’s injury, and whether the risk of future harm was considerable.
 After weighing all of the factors, the court concluded that they all weighed in favor of finding a duty owed to the plaintiff.
 As a result, the plaintiff’s case will be permitted to proceed toward trial or settlement negotiations.

 Have You Been a Victim of a Maryland Car Accident?

 If you or a loved one has recently been injured in a Maryland car accident, you may be entitled to monetary compensation.
-The dedicated Maryland personal injury attorneys at the law firm of Lebowitz & Mzhen, LLC have extensive experience representing victims across Maryland, Virginia, and Washington, D.C.
+The dedicated Maryland personal injury attorneys at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience representing victims across Maryland, Virginia, and Washington, D.C.
 We are knowledgeable in all types of personal injury cases, and we put our knowledge and experience behind each of our clients.
 Call 410-654-3600 to schedule a free consultation with an attorney today.